lightning-digital-entertainment/plebai/README.md

 GPT4All, developed by Nomic AI, is a chatbot trained on an extensive corpus of assistant interactions.
 By fine-tuning LLaMA 7B, GPT4All provides an open-source ecosystem for training and deploying efficient, assistant-style large language models locally on consumer-grade CPUs.

+#### LLAMA2-7B-HF as LLM

+Llama2, developed by Meta, Meta developed and publicly released the Llama 2 family of large language models (LLMs), a collection of pretrained and fine-tuned generative text models ranging in scale from 7 billion to 70 billion parameters.
+Our fine-tuned LLMs, called Llama-2-Chat, are optimized for dialogue use cases.

 #### BIG-AGI Chat user interface